 The nature of laboratory medicine requires intelligence, honesty, integrity, and a mature approach to responsibility.
-As an MLT student soon to be an MLT, remember that personal information regarding a patient is privileged and confidential in nature.
-At no time are you to discuss any information about your patients with your family or friends, or social media.
-Do not discuss your patients outside of the classroom or laboratory, or social media.
+As an CLS student soon to be an CLS, remember that personal information regarding a patient is privileged and confidential in nature.
+At no time are you to discuss any information about your patients with your family or friends.
+Do not discuss your patients outside of the classroom or laboratory.
 Even when discussing patient care in the hospital make sure that you are not overheard by someone who is visiting the unit or the clinical laboratory, such as in outpatient designated areas or patient blood draw stations.